Skip to main content

 You cannot use your excess deductions against the other income you have, such as salary or wages or business income.

-You have to carry excess deductions forward from year to year and deduct them when your property makes residential income
+You must carry excess deductions forward from year to year and deduct them when your property makes residential income

 Residential rental property deductions